Use of National Synchrotron Facilities

 The lab is equipped with facilities for the synthesis of ambient to high temperature and ambient to moderate pressure minerals; equipment includes five programmable ovens (ambient to 300 C) and furnaces (ambient to 1400 C), numerous Teflon-lined Parr bombs, and sample preparation equipment.
 We have also built a chemostat for constant addition (steady state) aqueous crystal growth experiments.

-We have 4 wet chemical laboratories which house instruments including a Beckman/IDI DC Plasma Spectrometer and a Dionex HPLC/Ionchromatograph.
+We have several wet chemical laboratories which house instruments including a Dionex HPLC/Ionchromatograph and a Agilent 700 Series ICP Optical Emission Spectrometer.

 Cathodoluminescence and Optical Microscopy